 The Scots did not abandon the Country Dance, but early on started to modify it by introducing more intricate steps, and elements of the separate, indigenous Highland reels that allowed more 'exuberent expression' of the Scottish music's character.

 These Highland traditions, which extended out to the islands, as far as the Shetlands, were based on a simpler structural form.
 A series of alternating circles, or reels, and setting steps were danced, the variations and intricacy of the setting steps, and the vigour of both music and dancers being the distinctive features.
 This is the source of the Threesome Reel (based on the reel of three), the Foursome Reel (reel of four, illustrated) - both Highland Dances, not Country Dances - and later, together with elements of the Quadrille, the Eightsome Reel - a Country Dance.

-The step dancing of Scotland - Highland and Ladies Step Dancing, which are essentially solo forms and to be best seen at the various Highland Games - should not be confused with Country Dancing, even though a few 'Highland Steps' have made their way into a small number of Scottish Country Dances.
+The step dancing of Scotland - Highland and Ladies Step Dancing, which are essentially solo forms, and are to be best seen at the various Highland Games - should not be confused with Country Dancing, even though a few 'Highland Steps' have made their way into a small number of Scottish Country Dances.

 The defining character

-This character for intricacy and precision of both footwork and figure became the hallmark of the many Dancing Masters in Scotland during this period of late 18th and 19th centuries.
+This character of intricacy and precision, in both footwork and figure, became the hallmark of the many Dancing Masters in Scotland during this period of late 18th and 19th centuries.
 These itinerant teachers taught all the current forms of dance, minuet, country dance, highland reels and 'high' dances (we now call 'Highland') both to the 'gentles' in the drawing room, and the 'simples' in the servants quarters, of grand Scottish houses.

 "A few candles lighted up bare walls at short warning, fiddles and whisky punch were always at hand, and the gentles and simples reeled away in company".